lucee/lucee-docs/docs/03.reference/05.objects/array/sort/_arguments/sorttype_or_closure.md

 if you define a closure/function, the closure/function must accept 2 parameters of any type and return:

--1, if first parameter is "smaller" than second parameter 0, if first parameter is equal to second parameter
+- -1, if first parameter is "smaller" than second parameter
+- 0, if first parameter is equal to second parameter
-1, first parameter is "bigger" than second parameter
+- 1, first parameter is "bigger" than second parameter

+`function (any e1, any e2) { return -1/0/1;});`